DivyaratanPopli/Kinship_Inference/README.md

 - pysam (version 0.19.0)
 - pybedtools (version 0.9.0)

-We recommend a conda environment with all these dependencies:
+We recommend using a conda environment with all these dependencies:
 ```
 conda create -n test1 python=3.8 scipy=1.8.0 numpy=1.21.1 pandas=1.3.1 numba=0.55.1 pysam=0.19.0 pybedtools=0.9.0
 ```